3 Key Metrics For Commercial Property Management Companies

 Net Operating Income (NOI)

-How is the net operating income (NOI) calculated?
+How to calculate net operating income (NOI)?

 The net operating income (NOI) is the result of subtracting all of the asset’s operating expenses from all of the asset’s generated revenue, as shown in the formula below: